-Walking towards my motel room at Wrest Point Casino |
+Walking towards my motel room at Wrest Point Casino

-I couldn't help thinking I was in the Overlook Hotel from The Shining |
+I couldn't help thinking I was in the

-Although my eldest son is a big Simon Pegg fan, which is why I dropped into the World's End Brew Pub later when walking back to my motel after my bus trip.
+Although, my eldest son is a big Simon Pegg fan, which is why I dropped into the World's End Brew Pub later when walking back to my motel after my bus trip.

 I had just spent the afternoon frolicking in something I had never seen before in my life ... real life that is ... snow.

-I know what it feels like now Jack |
+I know what it feels like now Jack

 Revolver